Rafaël Dias

 Rafaël Marques Dias Brito (born 29 January 1991), commonly known as Rafaël Dias, is a Portuguese footballer who plays for French club Racing Besançon.

-Brito was born in Covilhã, Portugal, but is a naturalized citizen of France and was a France youth international having earned caps with the under-15 and under-16 teams.
+Brito was born in Covilhã, Portugal, but acquired French nationality and was a France youth international having earned caps with the under-15 and under-16 teams.
 Dias recently switched allegiances to his birth country Portugal after joining up with the nation's under-20 team in 2010.

 Dias plays as an attacking midfielder and is the son of former S.C.
 Covilhã player Quim Brito, as well as the nephew of former Portuguese international César Brito.
 He made his professional debut on 7 April 2010 in a league match against Marseille.
 On 2 September 2010, Dias signed his first professional contract agreeing to a three-year deal with Sochaux until June 2013.

-Career
+Club career

 Early career

 Dias was born on 7 January 1991 in Covilhã, Portugal.
 At the age of six months, his family moved to France after his father, Quim Brito, a football player, signed with FC 4 Rivières 70, an amateur club located in Dampierre-sur-Salon in the Franche-Comté region.
+His uncle César Brito was also a footballer and played internationally for Portugal.
 Dias began his football career playing for 4 Rivières at the age of five in 1996.
 He spent seven years at the club and, in 2003, signed youth papers with professional club Sochaux.